 Take a day trip to Sintra

 Sintra has a magical fairy tale quality that surpasses even Lisbon.
 The hilltop village is a warren of villas, palaces and turrets hidden among the forests.
 Many of the buildings are in a state of decay, which only adds to its charming mystery.
-The Palácio Nacional da Pena is one of the most iconic attractions there, but you could also simply wander its streets.
+The Palácio Nacional da Pena is one of the most iconic attractions there, but you could also simply wander its streets or visit some of the other Sintra castles.
 Parking is in short supply, so you might be better off getting the train there from Lisbon.
 Or you could join a tour, like this one that also takes in Cascais and Cape Roca.

 Do a tour